mathieu-benoit/acm-workshop/content/onlineboutique/secure-memorystore-access.md

 echo -e "https://${ONLINE_BOUTIQUE_INGRESS_GATEWAY_HOST_NAME}"
 ```

-You should still have the Online Boutique apps working successfully.
+You should still have the Online Boutique apps working successfully, but now with an external redis database with encryption in-transit between this Memorystore (redis) database and the `cartservice`.